aptivator/suffixer/README.md

 `startsWith()` searches for strings that begin with a specified pattern.
 When a search is fruitful, the function returns an array of matches.
 No indices are provided.
-By implication a pattern would start at an index of 0.
+By implication a pattern would start at the index of 0.
 The method also takes a configurations' parameter that can instruct to return only string identifiers.
 When no matches are found, an empty array is produced.